dougeby/IntuneDocs/intune/device-restrictions-windows-10.md

 [!INCLUDE [azure_portal](./includes/azure_portal.md)]

 > [!Note]
-> Not all options are avaiable on all editions of Windows
+> Not all options are available on all editions of Windows

 ## General
 - **Screen capture (mobile only)** - Lets the user capture the device screen as an image.